karnamohit/kranka_ucm/README.md

 # kranka_ucm
-Codes written at UC Merced for the Isborn research group and others
+Codes written at UC Merced for the Isborn research group